serverless/serverless/docs/dashboard/cicd/notifications.md

 Serverless Framework Pro has integrated Slack, email, SNS and webhook notifications for CI/CD status updates.

-Notificaitons for CI/CD events are not setup by default, so you will not get notified of deployments starting, completing of failing.
+Notifications for CI/CD events are not setup by default, so you will not get notified of deployments starting, completing of failing.
 These notifications must be added manually.

 Notifications for CI/CD events are configured the same way as they are for [monitoring](/framework/docs/dashboard/monitoring/notifications/).